jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

   - In the .ebextensions / directory in the root of source code.
   - YAML / JSON format.
   - **.config** extensions (example: logging.config).
-  - Able to modify some default settings using: option_settings.
+  - Able to modify some default settings using: `option_settings`.
   - Ability to add resources such as RDS, ElastiCache, DynamoDB, etc...
 - Resources managed by .ebextensions get deleted if the environment goes away.